Timmmm/autorebase/README.md

 1. Update `master`, by pulling it with `--ff-only` unless you have it checked out with pending changes.
 2. Create a temporary work tree inside `.git/autorebase` (this is currently never deleted but you can do it manually with `git worktree remove autorebase_worktree`).
-3. Get the list of branches that have no upstream, and aren't checked out with pending changes.
+3. Get the list of branches that have no upstream (except with `--all-branches`), and aren't checked out with pending changes.
 4. For each branch:
     1. Try to rebase it onto `master`.
     2. If that fails due to conflicts, abort and try to rebase it as far as possible.
 There are two strategies for this (see below).